jeffchheng/brains-base/content/blog/2020-04-10-my-tech-interview-experience/index.md

 Weeks of interviews have taught me one thing, and it's that interviewing sucks.

 But thank god it's over now that I've accepted a new position at Amazon as a front end engineer working on Alexa Machine Learning Platform Services (say that 5 times fast).

-I signed an NDA at Amazon, so I can't talk about specifics, but I can speak to some of the other companies I've interviewed at, my experiences, and key takeaways.
+I signed an NDA at Amazon, so I can't talk about specifics there; however I can speak to some of the other companies I've interviewed at, my experiences, and key takeaways.

 ## Key Takeaways (TL;DR)